 A CT scan showed a large dark area on the right side of Burke’s brain—a six-inch clot too large to be treated effectively with tissue plasminogen activator (tPA) clot-busting drugs.

 “My left side couldn’t move at all, and the doctors were very concerned about brain damage,” Burke says.
-“My family knew it didn’t look good, but Dr. Miller told them he wouldn’t give up on me. “ Jeffrey Miller, MD, is the region’s only neurointerventional surgeon—a specialist who uses radiologic images and minimally invasive procedures to treat stroke, brain aneurysm and other conditions.
+“My family knew it didn’t look good, but Dr. Miller told them he wouldn’t give up on me. “ Jeffrey Miller, MD, is a fellowship-trained neurointerventional surgeon—a specialist who uses radiologic images and minimally invasive procedures to treat stroke, brain aneurysm and other conditions.

 Dr. Miller used the Solitaire™ Flow-Restoration device to remove the clot that was blocking the flow of blood to Burke’s brain.
 Bronson is the only hospital in southwest Michigan that provides this important new tool recently approved by the FDA.
 It can help save the lives of patients whose clots are too large or who arrive at the hospital too late for effective treatment with tPA.